 Christelle dedicates her heart to worshipping God through music, and she prays that God might continue to draw His people into His indescribable love and tender mercy.

-I started working to support my mom and my family when I was 16.
+I started working to support my mom and my family.

 I remember my uncle driving us from the airport, and seeing how vast Saint Louis was.
 I was amazed, scared and excited.
 So many emotions run through your veins when you experience something this drastic!
 New continent, new language, family you barely know, cousins whom you've never seen!
 New everything!
 Even the food was different!